ABOUT US

 Who We Are

 The Yale Undergraduate Aerospace Association promotes and advances aerospace engineering through collaboration, innovation, and outreach.
-In doing so, we cultivates leaders who meet challenges with discipline and creativity.
+In doing so, we cultivate leaders who meet challenges with discipline and creativity.
 See how we came to be ourselves.

 2011

-Curvature
+Earth's Curvature

 The YUAA launches two high-altitude balloons.
 Horizon, our first successful project, took a photo of the earth's curve